louisfrolio/dsx-tutorials/StreamingTwitterSentimentAnalysis/Readme.md

 If you work off a Windows workstation then I highly recommend that you download and install Aginity Workbench for dashDB.
 It is a great tool that provides all the features you could want for working with a database.
 It is also much faster than the Bluemix dashboard UI.  https://www.aginity.com/workbench-overview/

 Finally, the notebook is expecting that database exists along with a table that has well defined columns.
+The DDL for the table is included here and I suggest (not required) the following:

+DBName = BLUDB
+Schema = dash5040
+Table = TWEETS